Skip to main content

 Some typical use cases include:

-• Load application-specific parameters (e.g., blocked users)
+• Load application-specific values (e.g., blocked users)

 • Configure third-party software (e.g., configuration files)